 I have a plethora of OBD II scanners and code readers that have come to my home garage in the course of my time as a DIY mechanic.

-However, of these scanners and code readers, the TopDon TopScan has remained my go-to code reader when I need to review the condition of a new vehicle with the intent of figuring out what its owner may be hiding (or trying to hide).
+However, of these scanners and code readers, the TopDon TopScan has remained my go-to code reader when I need to review the condition of a (new to me) used vehicle with the intent of figuring out what its owner may be hiding (or trying to hide).

-This is usually the case with used car inspections, prior to buying.
+This is usually the case with used car inspections before buying.

-Now, the choice of the TopScan, in the sea of other code reader readers and scanners is deliberate: the unit is small, portable, and powerful enough to tell me all that I need to know (in a simple and precise fashion).
+Now, the choice of the TopScan, (in the sea of other code readers and scanners), is deliberate: the unit is small, portable, and powerful enough to tell me all that I need to know (in a simple, no-nonsense and precise fashion).

-Unfortunately, for many years, there wasn’t anything specifically for the starter batteries (plus other systems in the unit – the alternator and starter itself), and OBD II code readers/scanners, generally, did not (and still do not) scan starter batteries, starters, and alternators.
+Unfortunately, for many years, there wasn’t anything similar, specifically made for the starter batteries (plus other units in the system – the alternator and starter itself), and OBD II code readers/scanners, generally, did not (and still do not) ‘read’ starter batteries, starters, and alternators.

-That used vehicle you had given a pass mark wouldn’t reach its destination because of a faulty alternator, bad starter battery, or a starter that won’t turn over the engine.
+That used vehicle you had given a pass mark only a moment back wouldn’t (in turn) reach its destination because of a faulty alternator, a bad starter battery, or a starter that won’t simply turn over the engine.

 Such a failure won’t only undermine the pre-purchase work done (and class same as ‘non-professional’), it will also likely strain relationships between the new owner and the shop/mechanic.